jakobringler/blog/content/notes/Abusing Heightfields as Fast Image Canvas.md

 input = input.reshape(W,H) # creates a tensor of shape [128,128,1]
 ```

-See [[notes/Towers From Sketch |Towers From Sketch]] to find out more about the applications of this technique.
+See [[notes/Tower Sketcher |"Training a Neural Net to Understand my Drawings"]] to find out more about the applications of this technique.